dulrich/recipe-book/recipes/chicken-tikka-masala.md

 2. Mix marinade ingredients in a bowl.
 3. Add chicken or tofu to marinade, refrigerate 1 hour.
 4. Place chicken on skewers and grill.
-5. Sauté garlic with coconut oil in large suacepan 2 minutes.
+5. Sauté garlic with coconut oil in large saucepan 2 minutes.
 6. Add other sauce spices and sauté additional 2 minutes.
 7. Add tomato sauce and cream to spices, simmer until thickened (about 15 minutes).
 8. Add chicken or tofu and simmer additional 10 minutes.